sgowris2/voice-assessment-classification/notes.md

 - 1464 recordings that do not have conflicting level mapping
 - 160 students that have more than 1 recording
 - 348 total recordings across the 160 students

+### Next Steps
+- Script to auto-download recordings of students with multiple recordings
+- Run analysis on above recordings.
+- Check accuracy of mapping based on highest level reached per student across recordings:
+    - Actual vs. predicted accuracy across all students
+    - Average RMSE across all students
+- Is this accuracy significantly better than accuracy across individual recordings?